jayswal231/mailScheduler/README.md

-# 🕑 Django Reminder App with Celery & RabbitMQ
+# 🕑 Django mailScheduler App with Celery & RabbitMQ

 A simple reminder scheduler built with Django, Celery, and RabbitMQ.
 It lets users log in, schedule reminders, and receive email notifications at the specified time.